Timothy Flanders: Winnipeg Blue Bombers

 Flanders signed with the Winnipeg Blue Bombers on May 26, 2016 where he had a more prominent role as a back-up running back.
 He played in seven games for the team, starting in four, where he had 46 rushing attempts for 281 and three touchdowns.
 He also had 16 receptions for 148 yards.
 He played with the Blue Bombers for two more seasons, but only dressed for one game in 2018 while spending the rest of the season on the practice roster.
 He was released by the Blue Bombers on November 19, 2018.

-Calgary Stampeders (II)
+Calgary Stampeders (second stint)

-Flanders remained unsigned at the start of the 2019 CFL season and eventually signed a practice roster agreement with the Calgary Stampeders on September 30, 2019.
-He was released by the Blue Bombers on November 19, 2018.
+Flanders remained unsigned at the start of the 2019 CFL season and eventually signed a practice roster agreement with the Stampeders on September 30, 2019.
 However, he was released on October 26, 2019.

 Ottawa Redblacks

 Flanders signed with the Ottawa Redblacks on December 23, 2019, but did not play in 2020 due to the cancellation of the 2020 CFL season.
 He then re-signed with the Redblacks on January 18, 2021.
+He became a free agent after the 2021 season.

+Coaching career

+Since 2022, Flanders has been a running backs and recruiting assistant for the Lake Travis High School football team.
+He also serves as an assistant basketball coach at Lake Travis High School.